Darnel-K/ApacheCodeFileHandlers/README.md

 >         pip install asciimatics Markdown markdown-checklist MarkdownSubscript MarkdownSuperscript Pygments python-magic
 >
 > 2. Clone this repository to a directory inside the ServerRoot.
 > 3. Create file "CH.conf" in Apache includes directory, in the file place this code.
+Don't forget to change the file paths to the path of the repository.
 >
 >         <Directory "/path/to/repository">
 >             AllowOverride None